Pace of Play

 • Golf courses should promote "ready golf" rather than wasting time trying to figure out who is "away".
 This should also apply to the tee box.
 If the person with the lowest score on the previous hole is slower than the others, too bad.
 It isn't fair to slow down the group, or the whole golf course.

-A golf course should be much more proactive in these rules and their enforcement.
-They need to post the rules several places around the clubhouse, be sure to hand out a little card to new players if they are not already aware of the Pace of Play Rules, the starter should restate the rules in a positive way, and the rangers should enforce them.
-The positive way to do that is to convey the message, "We value your time, and enforce the Pace of Play Rules so you can enjoy the round without being delayed by slow players."
+A golf course should be much more proactive in these pace-of-play guidelines.
+They need to post the guidelines several places around the clubhouse, be sure to hand out a little card to new players if they are not already aware of them, the starter should restate the guidelines in a positive way, and the rangers should enforce them.
+The positive way to do that is to convey the message, "We value your time, and enforce the Pace of Play Guidelenes so you can enjoy the round without being delayed by slow players."

 In addition to honoring the above points, individual players should do the following, and their playing partners should encourage and support these steps.

-• The shortest-hitting player should walk the fastest or do whatever is necessary to get to their ball and play it without causing others in his/her foursome to have to wait.
+• The shortest-hitting player should walk the fastest or do whatever is necessary to get to their ball and play it without causing others in his/her foursome to wait.

 • Don't take a lot of time waggling and practice swinging before your shot.
-There is nothing more frustrating to your fellow-golfers than to be a slow player AND take a lot of time in pre-shot routines, especially if you proceed to duff the ball.
+There is nothing more frustrating to your fellow-golfers than to be a slow player AND take a lot of time in pre-shot routines, especially if you then hit it poorly.

 • If you insist on Mulligans, limit yourself to one on the first tee.
 Or, if you want to take a Mulligan every time you hit a bad shot, do it from where your bad shot just landed.
 Don't hit it from the same spot.
 In other words, if you don't want to count the stroke, that's fine.
 Just don't take up more time in the process.
 Hint: Use an erasure to change your score.
 It is faster than Mulligans.
 If you want to hit a lot of balls from the same spot, that is called a Driving Range !

 • Develop an attitude that allows you to speed up your game, or let people play through.
 If there is room ahead of you, look back, and if someone is standing and waiting for you to get out of the way, let them play through.
-There can be no other option...either speed up or let people play through.
-On the other hand, if there is no room ahead, it doesn't matter.
+There are only two options...speed up or let people play through.
+On the other hand, if you are also waiting on the group ahead, it doesn't matter.

 If golf courses and players were mutually committed to speeding up the pace of play, more rounds would be played, and the entire industry would benefit.